edickie/ciftify/docs/tutorials/example-usage.md

 ## running ciftify_subject_fmri

-Now that we have the surfaces.
-We can use `ciftify_subject_fmri` to map our **preprocessed** fMRI data to our subjects' surfaces (as well as resample the subcortical data).
+Now that we have the surfaces, we can use `ciftify_subject_fmri` to map our **preprocessed** fMRI data to our subjects' surfaces (as well as resample the subcortical data).

 Note: the last argument should be unique to this specific scan.
 Therefore under BIDS, if appropriate, this name should also contain session, run, and any other relevant naming.